Waste and Recycling FAQs

 Under Section 46 of the Environmental Protection Act 1990 we can decide what types of bin and how they must be used.

-Flats and communal homes may have different bins for collecting waste and recycling.
+Flats and communal homes may have different bins for collecting rubbish and recycling.

 Ask your landlord, managing agent or housing association for more details.